rha12/CS405-Deep-Learning/README.md

 ## Getting Started

 Each lab is contained within its respective directory and includes instructions and code related to the specific experiment.
 To get started with a lab, navigate to its directory and open the lab files.
-Each lab is self- explanatory.
+Each lab is self-explanatory.

 ## Prerequisites